-IF YES, ASK: LOOK AND FEEL: For how long?
+IF YES, ASK: LOOK AND FEEL: For how long?Is there blood in the stool?
 Look at the young infant's general condition.
 Is the infant: Lethargic or unconscious?
 Restless and irritable?
 Look for sunken eyes.
 Pinch the skin of the abdomen.
 Does it go back: Very slowly (longer than 2 seconds)?
 Slowly?